Copyright 1997, 1998 by Leigh Kimmel

 For permission to quote or reprint, contact Leigh Kimmel

-This paper was originally written as part of a course in the history of the protest movements of the 1960's, taught by Dr. Robbie Liebermann of Southern Illinois University at Carbondale
+This paper was originally written as part of a course in the history of Darwin's theory of evolution, taught by Dr. John Haller of Southern Illinois University at Carbondale

 Home | Naval History | Reading | Writing | Fandom | Gallery | Articles | Bookstore | Personals | Work at Home | Link to Me